-DFI Announces 2018 Osterberg Memorial Lecturer - Tunnel Business Magazine
+DFI Announces 2018 Osterberg Memorial Lecturer

-John A. (Jack) Hayes, P. Eng., D.I.C., president of Loadtest Inc., is presenting the DFI 2018 Osterberg Memorial Lecturer at IFCEE 2018 on Thursday, March 8, 7:30 a.m. – 8:15 a.m.
+John A. (Jack) Hayes, P. Eng., D.I.C., president of Loadtest Inc., is presenting the DFI 2018 Osterberg Memorial Lecture at IFCEE 2018 on Thursday, March 8, 7:30 a.m. – 8:15 a.m.
 IFCEE 2018 being held March 5-10, 2018, at the Hilton Orlando Buena Vista Palace in Orlando, Fla., is hosted by DFI, ADSC (The International Association of Foundation Drilling), ASCE Geo-Institute, and PDCA (Pile Driving Contractors Association).

 Hayes is being recognized for his pioneering work with Osterberg cell (O-cell) load tests.
 One of the founders of Loadtest, Hayes has helped to transform high-capacity load testing worldwide.
 He has involved himself with all aspects of O-cell load testing including administration, project development, specification, field assembly and installation, instrumentation, testing, analysis and reporting.
 Loadtest has carried out over 1,000 O-cell bi-directional load tests during his tenure.